The beginning of Christianity in Illyria dates back to apostolic times

 In 1884 Qiriazi held the first evangelical ministry in Albanian at the Evangelical Church in Thessaloniki.
 Also on this year, Qiriazi gave the main contribution to distributing evangelical literature in Albanian.

 In 1890 Qiriazi was ordained “preacher of the Albanian people”.

 For two years, until 1892, Qiriazi served with his sisters and other evangelicals in Korça for The Sunday School, The First School for girls, Evangelical Church, etc. Qiriazi died in January 1894.

 But Albanian evangelicals did not abandon their faith, though the challenges were hard.
 At the beginning of the 20th century, more missionaries came to Albania.
 Above all, among them was the Kennedy couple, Edwin Jasques, etc. They offered assistance in founding the Albanian Evangelical Mission in 1922.
 During the following period, 1937-1939, the church of Korça grew big.
-As a result, it continued to function until 1940 when it was dispersed by the Italian fascists.
+As a result, until 1440 it was functioning.
+Then the Italian fascists dispersed it.